tomasfarias/airflow-dbt-python/README.md

 ## Use Airflow connections as dbt targets (without a profiles.yml)

-[Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) allow users to manage and store connection information, such as hostname, port, user name, and password, for operators to use when accessing certain applications, like databases.
+[Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) allow users to manage and store connection information, such as hostname, port, username, and password, for operators to use when accessing certain applications, like databases.
 Similarly, a *dbt* `profiles.yml` file stores connection information under each target key. *airflow-dbt-python* bridges the gap between the two and allows you to use connection information stored as an Airflow connection by specifying the connection id as the `target` parameter of any of the *dbt* operators it provides.
 What's more, if using an Airflow connection, the `profiles.yml` file may be entirely omitted (although keep in mind a `profiles.yml` file contains a configuration block besides target connection information).

 See an example DAG [here](examples/airflow_connection_target_dag.py).